PeterJemley/bridget/BACKGROUND_AGENTS.md

 The Bridget Background Agents system provides intelligent, real-time traffic monitoring capabilities that continue to operate even when the app is in the background.
 This system is designed to help users navigate traffic efficiently by providing proactive alerts and route optimization suggestions.

+### **Indirect Bridge Delay Detection**

+A key feature of the background agents system is **indirect evidence of bridges causing traffic delays** using Apple Maps API congestion data.
+The system:

+- **Localizes congestion data** to the bridges' directional traffic flows
+- **Monitors congestion patterns** around bridge locations in the background
+- **Correlates congestion spikes** with bridge opening events
+- **Uses congestion as indirect evidence** of bridge-caused traffic delays
+- **Implements bridge-specific traffic flow monitoring zones**

 ## Architecture

 ### Core Components